abyssDS/sfmlWiki/FAQ.md

 In addition to the formats supported by [libsndfile](http://www.mega-nerd.com/libsndfile/#Features) (wav, flac, aiff, au, raw, paf, svx, nist, voc, ircam, w64, mat4, mat5 pvf, htk, sds, avr, sd2, caf, wve, mpc2k, rf64) the Audio module is also capable of playing ogg files.
 Unfortunatly MP3 is covered by a license from Thompson Multimedia and thus support for it is not included in SFML.
 For more information regarding the MP3 license, see http://www.mp3licensing.com.

+### <a name="audio-sound-problem"/>Why can't I hear any sound?

+If everything compiles and seems to work correctly, but yet no sound is coming out you should check the obvious.
+Ensure your speakers and plugged in and working correctly before assuming something is wrong with SFML.
+You can do this by opening one of your audio assets in another audio player such as Windows Media Player or [VLC](http://www.videolan.org/).
+If audio fails to play correctly there, then check that your PC audio is not muted and that the volume control on your speakers is turned up.
+Once it plays correctly in an external player then the problem may be with SFML.

 ## <a name="network"/>SFML Networking